 If your digital marketing agency promised they’d get you in the first position on Google, assured you that you’d get a specific number of leads, or vowed to increase your revenue by a certain percentage, you have cause to be wary.
 There are too many variables to give these kinds of guarantees.

 For example, Google changes its algorithm hundreds of times per year.
-Even if your digital marketing agency is well versed in SEO, you’ll occasionally see some shifts as the algorithm changes.
+Even if your current agency is well versed in SEO, you’ll occasionally see some shifts as the algorithm changes.
 The activities of your competitors will impact your marketing results too.
 This is often seen with pay-per-click ads when competing companies start running ads with keywords already in use by a brand.
-Sometimes top ranking is taken through bigger budgets or better-quality content.
+Sometimes top ranking is taken through bigger budgets or better-quality content marketing.

 They’re Either Constantly Pivoting or Should Be

 Because results can’t be guaranteed, and what gets results will change over time, seasoned digital marketing professionals are diligent and ready to pivot.
-They’re watching performance metrics, running tests to see if results can be improved, and adapting the strategy over time.
+They’re watching performance metrics, running tests to see if results can be improved, and adapting the marketing strategies over time.

 You Should Be Looped In